 Mike Beatty Standard Barbell

 However, these bars are not ideal for a gym.
-There are much fewer options to buy weight plates or collars and you can quickly “out squat” the maximum load of these bars.
+There are fewer options to buy weight plates or collars and you can quickly “out squat” the maximum load of these bars.

 So the only bars you see above are Olympic barbells with 2” sleeves.
 They weigh either 45 lbs or 33 lbs for men’s or women’s versions.
 There are three main types of Olympic bars you’ll find: